 - Book in advance: Many attractions will offer you as much as a 20% discount, it’s worth it.

-- Don’t worry about getting a Sim card, there is WiFi all over Dubai.
+- Don’t worry too much about getting a Sim card for Dubai, there is WiFi all over Dubai.

 - Have a water bottle: Don’t waste money on plastic, bottled waters; carry your own and refill it in the fountains and the tap.
 If you’re worried about potable water, get a filtered bottle, like the GRAYL, which filters out 99% of viruses and bacteria.